SolidAxel/feedly-open-articles/README.md

-# Firefox Addon "Feedly Open All Unread"
+# Firefox & Chrome Addon "Feedly Open All Unread"

 Adds a button to feedly.com to open all unread articles in new tabs